hms-dbmi/matrix_storage_benchmark/README.md

 If we use a larger contact map (5K resolution contact map of chromosome X) the performance degrades significantly.
-But that's ok, because the implementation here is but a silly toy example.
+But that's ok, because the implementation here is but a naïve toy example.
 Other solutions will hopefully do better.

 ```
 Time performing range queries: 2829.92 seconds (per query): 28.30 seconds